codewithriza/MemeGenie/README.md

 - Push to the branch (git push origin feature/your-feature).
 - Submit a pull request and let's make some meme magic together!

-# Join our Discord Support Server
+## Click to Join our Discord Support Server

 <a href="https://discord.gg/JUkmJqFb3k">